-Your prescription drug coverage is provided through your insurance carrier, who sets the rules for how medications are covered.
+Your prescription drug coverage is provided through your medical insurance carrier's pharmacy benefit manager, who sets the rules for how medications are covered.
+Don't be caught by surprise!
 Visit your carrier's website for information about your medications.
-You can also check out the Prescription Drug Transition Worksheet (PDF) for tips and questions you may need to ask your carrier.
+And, check out the Prescription Drug Transition Worksheet (PDF) for tips and questions you may need to ask your carrier.